Myles Standish Hall: Becoming a dormitory

 The University, experiencing heavy growth due to returning World War II troops making use of their G.I.
 Bill entitlements, was in desperate need of housing for students, and quickly converted the facility to dormitory use for its male students.

-In 1970 Myles made BU history by becoming the first dorm to permit guests of any gender 24 hours a day.
+In 1970, Myles made BU history by becoming the first dorm to permit guests of any gender 24 hours a day.

 In the summer of 1973, Myles was "condemned" due to structural problems.
 BU obtained alternate dormitory space that year at Fensgate Hall down Beacon St., with dining across the street at Charlesgate Hall.
 Myles reopened for the 1974–75 academic year.

-In 1979, with the bankruptcy of Graham Junior College, the University purchased the school's administration building adjacent to Myles.
+In 1979, with the bankruptcy of Grahm Junior College, the University purchased the school's administration building adjacent to Myles.
 This building had several uses before being permanently converted into dormitory space and annexed to Myles, giving birth to what is now known as Myles Annex.
 With the renovation of Myles completed in 2018, the Annex is fully integrated into Myles Standish Hall.

 Layout

 Myles is a nine-story building.
-The first floor houses the building's mailroom, multiple group study rooms, games room, laundry room and a community kitchen.
+The first floor houses the building's mailroom, multiple group study rooms, games room, laundry room, a residence life office and a community kitchen.
 The dining hall was closed beginning in Fall 2012 with the main dining room being converted into a multipurpose room.
 The remaining eight floors are residential.

 The shape of the building is somewhat unusual.
 Due to the irregular proportions of the plot of land on which it was built at the intersection of Bay State Road and Beacon Street, the building is known for its sharp point resembling the prow of a ship.
 This makes for unusual floor plans.

 The eight residential levels accommodate 730 residents in a coeducational setting with rooms arrayed in a semi-suite-style setting.
 There are a variety of suite configurations ranging from two single-bedroom suites to suites with eight single bedrooms.
 The predominant unit has two single bedrooms and one double-occupancy bedroom sharing a bathroom.
 Myles' fourth floor is designated as the Global House living/learning community.